artis-machinae/PowerShell/Scripts/DesktopSize/DesktopSizeReporting.md

 Network access is recommended; an offline report will be generated if it fails.

-Clients will only record this infomration once.
+Clients will only record this information once.
 If you want to run it periodically, rename the existing report so a new one is generated.

 This script is best deployed with a client manager such as CCM.
 Stagger slightly to avoid file lock conflicts.